daniel-rusu/pods4k/immutable-arrays/README.md

 <details>
 <summary>No identity</summary>

-Immutable Arrays are zero-cost abstractions, eliminated at compile time as they compile to regular arrays.
-We can think of them as a kind of virtual quantum particle that comes in and out of existence (see Auto-boxing below).

-Since inline classes are compile-time abstractions rather than persistent wrapper objects, Immutable Arrays don't support direct identity-based operations.
+As inline value classes, Immutable Arrays are primarily compile-time abstractions that don't exist at runtime since they compile to regular arrays in the generated bytecode without being wrapped in any sort of persistent wrapper object.
+When auto-boxing occurs (see Auto-boxing below), the auto-boxed wrapper is temporary so its identity cannot be used.

 #### Reference equality: